ds5678/ModComponent/docs/Auto-Mapper.md

 # Boot Strapping

-The `AutoMapper` will scan the directory "mods/auto-mapped" (recursively) and try to handle all files encountered.
+The `AutoMapper` will scan the file `someItemPackName.modcomponent/auto-mapped` (recursively) and try to handle all internal files encountered.

 The following file extensions are supported: